If you want to build your own house from scratch there are things you have to do first.

 Even if the council agree you can build on your plot, they expect you to pay careful attention to the exact design of the building and where it's located according to the approved plans – especially if you're building in a conservation area or near a listed building.

 You should try to get planning permission as early as possible because the process can take some time.
 Don't buy a plot or hire a builder before you get planning permission.
-If it's denied you may be stuck paying for a plot of land or a builder contract you don't want.
+If it's denied you may be stuck paying for a plot of land or a builder contract you do not want.